FiB3/ssjs-vsc/README.md

 - Upcoming improvements to security of development Cloud Pages.
 - Client Secret not loading when VSCode is not up to date.
 Update your VSCode to fix.
 - Multi-root workspaces are not supported.
+- Preview panel does not support clipboard nor search.